You have 0 product(s) in your cart.

 I never intended to have a career in diving, it was just something I did on weekends but that’s not quite how it turned out

-I learned to dive in Cairns for my 40th Birthday, there were sixteen students in the class with one instructor and it was a character building experience.
+I learned to dive in Cairns for my 40th Birthday, there were sixteen students in the class with one instructor and it was a character-building experience.

 This experience made me understand the importance of small classes and set the foundation in making the Abyss Scuba Diving classes small and personal.

 In 2000 I had a mid-life crisis and decided to leave the corporate world and open up Abyss Scuba Diving.
 So in May 2000 with the aid of my daughter Rachael Letts and someone, I had taught to dive a few years previous, Kellie Oldfield (Kellie was a student in my first open water dive course) we opened Abyss Scuba Diving in Ramsgate.
-In the past 12 years, Abyss has grown to be the largest and most successful dive shops in Australia.
-We have certified of 10,000 students, we are one of only 3 PADI Career Development Centres in Australia, we employ 8 full time staff and up to 20 staff on weekends.
+In the past 12 years, Abyss has grown to be the largest and most successful dive shop in Australia.
+We have certified of 10,000 students, we are one of only 3 PADI Career Development Centres in Australia, we employ 8 full-time staff and up to 20 staff on weekends.

-When the business began I was the only instructor on staff and taught all every course, over the years I have progressed through the various levels and became a PADI Course Director 5 years ago.
+When the business began I was the only instructor on staff and taught every course, over the years I have progressed through the various levels and became a PADI Course Director 5 years ago.
 Today my role is more managerial than teaching.
-In the past 12 months I have done over 100 dives and at the moment I am excited about the future of diving with the advent of the Explorer recreational rebreather.
-I intend to become a recreational rebreather instructor and spend more of my time doing what I wanted to do when I opened Abyss-swimming around, looking fish and enjoying the relaxation of the underwater world.
+In the past 12 months, I have done over 100 dives and at the moment I am excited about the future of diving with the advent of the Explorer recreational rebreather.
+I intend to become a recreational rebreather instructor and spend more of my time doing what I wanted to do when I opened Abyss-swimming around, looking at fish and enjoying the relaxation of the underwater world.
 I hope you can join me for a dive.